dhiksha1234/survey_app_sequelize/readme.md

 ### SETTING UP

-For configuring the mysql, go to the config.js file and add your credentials
+For configuring the mysql with your node application,

+Create an env file with

+`MYSQL_HOST = localhost
+ MYSQL_USER = your username
+ MYSQL_PASSWORD = your password
+ MYSQL_DATABASE = your database
+ PORT = 8000`

 To run the migration , give the command - `yarn migrate`